 The Earth System

 The Earth is a very complex system where different realms and processes are intertwined along vast space and time scales.
 Earth's climate is one of the best examples in this sense, connecting atmospheric, land and oceanic domains through the carbon cycle.
+Just like any other planet of the Solar System, there is little room for experiments and hence, exploration of the present and future impacts on climate change are done through numerical modeling.

 Earth System Models

 These models try to represent the main processes that drive the climate system on structured grids.
 They are a combination of an atmospheric, a land surface, an ice and an ocean model.
+All of these models can be run separately to study inherent processes and variables making past, present and future projections.

 Coupling on ESMs